RETN sets coherent pluggable future with 400GbE build

-RETN, an independent global network provider, has completed the deployment of Juniper’s 400GbE coherent pluggable optics across its entire Pan-Eurasian IP network, reflecting the growing momentum around IP-over-DWDM (IPoDWDM).
+RETN, an independent global network provider, completed the deployment of Juniper’s 400GbE coherent pluggable optics across its entire Pan-Eurasian IP network, reflecting the growing momentum around IP-over-DWDM (IPoDWDM).

-RETN’s deployment spans backbone links ranging from 300 to 950 kilometres and involves hundreds of 400G pluggables—all fully operational, stable, and live in production.
+This build marks one of the largest IP-over-DWDM (IPoDWDM) deployments currently in production.
+RETN’s deployment spans backbone links ranging from 300 to 950 kilometres and involves hundreds of 400G pluggables—all of which are fully operational, stable, and live in production.

-Besides offering greater speeds and efficiency, RETN said the deployment highlights its sustainability efforts:
+Besides offering greater speeds and efficiency, RETN said the deployment highlights its sustainability efforts.

 Today, RETN’s network delivers over 75 terabits of connectivity to its partners and customers.
 The deployment of 400G pluggables will enable RETN to exceed 100 terabits soon.